supervisely-ecosystem/template-export-app/DEV.md

 ## Step 3.
 What custom export app do

-Custom export app converts selected project to the following format and prepares downloadable .tar archive:
+Custom export app converts selected images project or dataset to the following format and prepares downloadable .tar archive:

 - original images
 - annotations in json format